San Salvador: the capital city and metropolis of El Salvador

 Central America’s second largest city, San Salvador buzzes with activity with its traditional markets and lively squares.
 Architecturally, the modern blends with the ancient, though many colonial monuments have been destroyed by numerous earthquakes that have devastated the region.

 The Metropolitan Cathedral and San Salvador’s other historic monuments

 Notable sites to visit in San Salvador include the Metropolitan Cathedral with Byzantine and Roman influences, the neoclassical National Theatre, the magnificent and modern Iglesia El Rosario, the National Palace and the National Museum of Anthropology David J. Guzmán.
 To escape the city bustle, the splendid La Laguna Botanical Garden is a peaceful oasis.

 The Boqueron and Picacho peaks of the San Salvador Volcano

 A volcano that bears the same name as the city serves as its backdrop.
-It is composed of several peaks, including the Boqueron and the Picacho, which can be summited via hiking trails that offer breathtaking views.
+It is composed of several peaks, including the Boqueron and the Picacho, which can be climbed via hiking trails that offer breathtaking views.

 The pre-Hispanic vestiges of Joya de Cerén

-Buried under a volcanic eruption around the year 600, the Joya de Cerén archeological site, the Pompeii of the Americas, is listed as a UNESCO World Heritage Site.
+Buried under a volcanic eruption around the year 600, the Joya de Cerén archaeological site, the Pompeii of the Americas, is listed as a UNESCO World Heritage Site.
 Located 25 kilometres from San Salvador, it is well worth the short detour.

 Mercado Central and San Salvador’s other markets